 Chief instigator, songwriter, designer and founder of the 2 Tone label was keyboard player Jerry Dammers – he of the gap-toothed look (the result of a childhood accident).
 The son of a Church of England vicar and an English teacher, Dammers harboured dreams of forming an epoch-defining band dating from the day he saw The Who play My Generation on Ready, Steady, Go! in 1965, aged 11.

-A short stint on keyboards in local New Faces winners The Cissy Stone Soul Band came to an end with the coming of punk, and together with bassist Sir Horace Gentleman (real name, Horace Panter) and Jamaican-born guitarist Lynval Golding, Dammers formed The Coventry Automatics.
+A short stint on keyboards in local New Faces winners The Cissy Stone Soul Band came to an end with the coming of punk, and together with bassist Sir Horace Gentleman (real name, Stephen Panter) and Jamaican-born guitarist Lynval Golding, Dammers formed The Coventry Automatics.

 Seventeen-year-old vocalist Terry Hall from punk band The Squad, and second guitarist Roddy Radiation (real name Rod Byers) from proto-punkers The Wild Boys, soon joined the trio.
 After a mercifully short-lived liaison with then-local DJ Pete Waterman (later of SAW fame), the group secured a support slot on The Clash‘s 1978 ‘On Parole’ tour, with The Clash’s manager Bernie Rhodes taking them under his wing.